 Religious Studies, Minor

 The undergraduate minor in religious studies requires a minimum of 15 s.h. in religious studies courses, including 12 s.h. in courses taken at the University of Iowa.
 Students may count up to 3 s.h. of transfer credit toward the minor with approval of the department’s undergraduate committee.
-All students must maintain a cumulative grade-point average of at least 2.00 in all departmental and UI courses for the minor.
-Coursework for the minor cannot be taken pass/nonpass.
+Students must maintain a grade-point average of at least 2.00 in all courses for the minor and in all UI courses for the minor.
+Courses for the minor may not be taken pass/nonpass.
+The minor may be earned through coursework that is offered online.

 A number of courses for the minor count toward the GE CLAS Core.
 Students can identify courses approved for the GE CLAS Core by viewing the course descriptions.